alexjipark/sample-android-manage-cc-device/README.md

 The full ARTIK Cloud API specification can be found at https://developer.artik.cloud/documentation/api-spec.html

-Peek into advanced sample applications at https://developer.artik.cloud/documentation/samples/
+See advanced sample applications at https://developer.artik.cloud/documentation/samples/

 To create and manage your services and devices on ARTIK Cloud, visit the Developer Dashboard at https://developer.artik.cloud